melt-umn/ableC/tutorials/declarations/README.md

 * `baseTypeExpr`: The "bottom level" type expression, using the type of the corresponding `BaseTypeExpr`.
 * `pointerTypeExpr`: Just a pointer to another type, wraps another `BaseTypeExpr`.
 * `arrayTypeExprWithExpr` and `arrayTypeExprWithoutExpr`: Array type expressions, work similar to pointers.
 Not used very often when writing extensions.
 * `functionTypeExprWithArgs` and `functionTypeExprWithoutArgs`: Function types.
-Here the "base type" is the return type, and the modifier is the parameters.  `functionTypeExprWithoutArgs` is for K&R C-style functions, where the parameter types were optional.
+Here the "base type" is the return type, and the modifier contains the parameters.  `functionTypeExprWithoutArgs` is for K&R C-style functions, where the parameter types were optional.
 * `parenTypeExpr`: This just represent parentheses written by a user, and has no semantic meaning.
 Its only purpose is to improve error messages.

 As a convenience to extension writers, we also provide a `TypeNames` nonterminal, simply a list of `TypeName`s, since this pattern is commonly found in extensions.
 An example of the use of this may be found in [Tuple.sv](edu.umn.cs.melt.tutorials.ableC.tuple/abstractsyntax/Tuple.sv).

+To access the type corresponding to a type expression, the `typerep` attribute may be used, similarly to an expression.
+On `TypeModifierExpr`, to compute the `typerep`, the `typerep` of the corresponding `BaseTypeExpr` is required; this is passed in via the `baseType` attribute.
+A `Type` may be also be converted back to its component type expressions; the attributes `baseTypeExpr` and `typeModifierExpr` may be used for this purpose.  `directTypeExpr` serves as a helper to do this conversion while preserving the `pp` and `typerep` of the parameter type.
+This production simply forwards to the `baseTypeExpr` of the parameter `Type`, wrapped in `typeModifierTypeExpr` if `typeModifierExpr` from the type is anything but `directTypeExpr`.

+It is important to note that although types and type expressions may be converted, they are not equivalent.
+A type expression `te` may contain declarations, while `directTypeExpr(te.typerep)` will refer to types declared within `te` without declaring them.
+(On the other hand, `directTypeExpr(ty).typerep` *is* guaranteed to be the same as `ty`.)
+As a result of this, there are several invariants that must be kept by extension writers when dealing with type expressions, to avoid introducing missing or repeated declarations:
+* A `BaseTypeExpr` `te` that is a child of a forwarding production should be included in the forward in some way exactly once.
+If multiple uses of that type expression are required, `directTypeExpr(te.typerep)` should be used instead.
+* The use of `te` should appear before any use of `directTypeExpr(te.typerep)` in the forward tree.
+* If a transformation is performed on a type expression and used in the forward, the transformed type expression should still include any declarations in the original type expression.

 ## Declarations
 The abstract syntax for declarations in ableC is very hierarchical, and is contained in the file [Decls.sv](../../edu.umn.cs.melt.ableC/abstractsyntax/Decls.sv).
 At the top level of declarations, we have `GlobalDecls`, which correspond to the list of declarations at the top level of a file.
 The `Decls` nonterminal is similar, but for non-global declarations.
 A single declaration is represented by the `Decl` nonterminal, which has several productions.